madisonisfan/mealplanner-RN-2022/README.md

 ## My Inspiration
 I've had a passion for health and fitness for almost my entire life.
 Like most people, I find it challenging to find healthy foods I enjoy and stay consistent with healthy eating.
 To help find food options for everyone, I created a feature allowing anyone to add a recipe.
 With everyone adding recipes, there would be an extensive list of food.
 My goal is to create a place for people to go where they can organize their weekly meal plans and be motivated by the integrated app community.

+## Screens and Features:
+• Recipe Screen: Here, users can view all recipes and sort the recipes by meal type (ex: Breakfast).
+  - Each recipe a has a bookmark icon in the top right corner that allows users to save/unsave recipes
+  - By pressing the recipe card's user will be directed to a recipe details screen
+• Saved Recipes: Users can view all their saved recipes and can unsave them here as well.

 ## Features
 - Recipe Page: Here, users can view all recipes and sort the recipes by meal type (ex: Breakfast).
 From here, users can also choose to add a recipe to the site, and favorite recipes from the lists.